Stossel (TV series)

-Stossel was a weekly American talk show, hosted by John Stossel, highlighting current consumer issues with a libertarian viewpoint.
-The television program debuted on December 10, 2009, on the Fox Business Network and aired on Fridays.
-It originally aired at 8:00 pm EST, but was moved to 9:00 pm EST. In 2013, Fox News Channel began to replay the show which aired occasionally on the weekends.
+Stossel is a weekly American television talk show, hosted by John Stossel, highlighting current consumer issues, with a libertarian viewpoint.
+It was broadcast between 2009 and 2016.
+The program debuted on December 10, 2009, on the Fox Business Network and aired on Fridays—originally at 8:00 pm EST, but was moved to 9:00 pm EST. In 2013, Fox News Channel began to replay the show occasionally on weekends.

 John Stossel moderated the first-ever nationally televised Libertarian presidential debate on April 1, 2016.
 The second part of the debate aired on April 8.

 The final episode premiered on December 16, 2016.
 At the end of that episode, a retrospective that spotlighted moments from seven years of the program, Stossel explained that due to his age, he wanted to help develop a younger generation of journalists with his views, and would continue to appear as a guest on Fox programs, and also help produce content for Reason TV.

 Format

 Each show was filmed before a studio audience and edited to fit the hour-long format.
-Experts were brought in from both sides to discuss the issues with Stossel, who sometimes played devil's advocate with the guests whose views mirrored his own.
+Experts were brought in from both sides to discuss the issues with Stossel, who sometimes played devil's advocate with guests whose views mirrored his own.
 Episodes also included segments filmed outside the studio.
 At the end of each show, the studio audience was allowed to ask questions of some of the guests.

 Beginning with the August 5, 2010, show, Fox Business renovated and expanded the Stossel studio.